alphagov/router/README.md

 go test -bench=. ./trie ./triemux
 ```

-The integration tests need Docker in order to run MongoDB.
+The integration tests need Docker in order to run PostgreSQL.
 They are intended
 to cover Router's overall request handling, error reporting and performance.

 You can use `--ginkgo.focus <partial regex>` to run a subset of the integration